 In 2018, the City re-designated 57 sites, comprising 308 acres, to either mixed-use or multiple-family zones to allow for residential development at a density sufficient to accommodate its housing needs.
-The City has a surplus in its Regional Housing Needs Assessment (RHNA) allocation of 1,831 potential units that could be affordable to lower-income households under its older 5th Housing Cycle (City of Riverside 2018b).
-See Regulatory Setting discussion below for more detailed information on the City of Riverside's current RHNA allocation and Housing Element.
+The City has a surplus in its Regional Housing Needs Assessment (RHNA) allocation of 1,831 potential units that could be affordable to lower-income households (City of Riverside 2018b).
 As of January 2020, the City had a vacancy rate of 4.9 percent, lower than the state average of 8.7 percent^{2.} The City also has an average of 3.28 persons per household, higher than the state average of 2.93 (DOF 2020).